 After looking at what offences might be relevant, you should consider the seriousness of what has been disclosed.
-Offence categories and codes cover a wide variety of offences.
-The name of the offence can often make the offence sound more serious than it actually was.
-That’s why it’s extremely important to gain further details of what actually happened and to consider other factors.
+A DBS certificate will list the name of the offence and the disposal (the punishment) but it won’t provide information about the circumstances.
+That’s why it’s essential to ask applicants what actually happened and to consider the other factors discussed here.

 - Burglary can range from breaking into shops to targeting elderly people and stealing from their homes.

-- The offences of “common assault” and “grievous bodily harm” can range from slapping a friend on a night out (often recorded as common assault) to intentionally attacking someone (which may be recorded as grievous bodily harm).
+- The offences of “common assault” and “actual bodily harm” can range from slapping a friend on a night out (often recorded as common assault) to intentionally attacking someone.

 - Arson can range from making a fire to keep warm to intentionally setting out to destroy property and endanger lives.

-- Sexual offences can range from urinating in the street on a night out to indecent assault, rape and other very serious offences.
+- Sexual offences can range from a teenage relationship where one party is under the age of consent to sexual assault, rape and other very serious offences.

 - Motoring offences can range from speeding to causing death by dangerous driving

-- Drugs offences can range from possessing cannabis for personal use to possessing heroin (a class A drug) and selling it in a nightclub (which can result in a conviction for possession of a controlled drug with intent to supply).
+- Drugs offences can range from possessing cannabis for personal use to possessing cocaine (a class A drug).
+Supply offences range from sharing with a friend to trafficking drugs into the country.

 - If they committed a number of offences, is there a significant gap between the offences, or were they over a particular period of time?
 Those with a pattern of offending up until quite recently might not be able to demonstrate that they have stopped offending.
 Clear evidence of a break in the pattern of their offending can be important, especially for drink and drug related offences.

-- Disclosure legislation takes into account the length of time as being a key factor in recognising that people can and do stop committing crime.
-For example, the Rehabilitation of Offenders Act is based primarily on time that has passed to determine whether a conviction becomes spent.
-The DBS filtering system for standard and enhanced checks does likewise.
+- The law on criminal records disclosure considers the length of time since a key factor in recognising that people can and do stop committing crime.
+For example, the Rehabilitation of Offenders Act is based primarily on the time passed to determine whether a conviction becomes spent.
+Likewise, the DBS filtering system for standard and enhanced checks.

-- Offences that are disclosed on official criminal record certificates can be very old.
-They may not be relevant for most roles because of how long ago they were and it being clear that the person has not offended since.
+- Offences disclosed on official criminal record certificates can be very old.
+They may not be relevant for most roles because of how long ago they were, especially where the person has not offended since.

 - The highest rate of reoffending is in the first year of release from prison.
 After 2 years has passed, the reoffending rate drops dramatically.

-- Research shows that criminal convictions that are more than 7 years old are not predictive of a person’s likelihood of committing a further offence.
+- Research shows convictions that are more than 7 years old are not predictive of a person’s likelihood of committing a further offence.

 Circumstances at the time